-So, here’s the bottom line after tax reform: Being an expat allows you to operate your business through a non-US corporation, which gets you the first $100k tax-free.
-However, on the amount above about $100k a year, you would pay US tax just exactly like you lived in the US.
+So, here’s the bottom line after tax reform: Being an expat allows you to operate your business through a non-US corporation, which gets you the first about $100k tax-free.
+However, on the amount above about $100k a year, you pay US federal income tax just exactly like you lived in the US.

-For example, if you’re married to a non-resident alien, give them a big kiss and half of your company.
+For example, if you’re married to a non-resident alien, you could decide to give them a big kiss and half of your company.
 Then try to stay on their good side from here on out.

 Now, I hesitated adding this section of the article because some people will get really bad ideas here.
 You can’t just put your uncle Igor’s name on the shareholder register and flip the bird to the IRS–you have to actually shift real beneficial ownership of your business.
 No shenanigans allowed.

 Before tax reform, a non-US corporation was all you needed for US tax purposes (and then of course you would typically have a US limited liability company under your non-US corporation so you can bank in the US).
 The non-US corporation was the go-to structure for all expats and digital nomads.

 After tax reform, a non-US corporation is still clearly the best choice if you’re just starting out.
 So, if you already live outside the US (or are about to board that big bird to freedom), and you’re just starting your business, setting up a non-US corporation is still a great idea–that’s the only way to pay zero US tax on the first about $100k.
 To learn more, click here to register for my free Masterclass.